 Get Involved: VCAMbient

-The Hurford Center and VCAM announce VCAMbient, a weekly curated series in which ambient music–played live or via recordings by members of the Bi-Co community–will play at low volume during the course of one afternoon each week.
+The Hurford Center and VCAM invite proposals for VCAMbient, a weekly curated series in which ambient music–played live or via recordings by members of the Bi-Co community–will play at low volume Thursday afternoons this fall in VCAM.